 A rare condition is one that affects 5 people or less in 10,000.

-In Glasgow, the Office for Rare Conditions which is supported by the Glasgow Children’s Hospital Charity, the University of Glasgow and Greater Glasgow & Clyde NHS Board works with patients and families affected by rare conditions and the healthcare professionals who work with them.
+In Glasgow, the Office for Rare Conditions which is supported by the Glasgow Children’s Hospital Charity, the University of Glasgow and Greater Glasgow & Clyde NHS Board works with patients and families affected by rare, low prevalence and undiagnosed conditions and the healthcare professionals who work with them.
 Our aim is to raise awareness of rare conditions, enhance healthcare for those who are affected by these conditions and increase their engagement in research.